svm-suite/svm-suite.github.io/README.md

 ## 3. stateful.svm

-*stateful.svm* is planned to be a service virtual machine providing state operations and computing data.
+*Stateful.svm* is planned to be a service virtual machine providing state operations and computing data.
 Data computed using states may be stored in temporary or permanent data storage in computer memory.

     (
         COMPUTE